maksimLeali/graph-a-pet-backend/readme.md

 in this exsmple the query will return every record that satisfy one of the filters added in the "or" field.

+il local to make a migration on the db: alembic revision --autogenerate -m "<MIGRATION_NAME>" alembic upgrade head